carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 Two of the most commonly used libraries for image representation and manipulation are NumPy and Pillow (PIL).
 Additionally, when working with deep learning frameworks like TensorFlow and PyTorch, images are often represented as tensors within these frameworks.

 - NumPy is a powerful library for numerical computing in Python.
 It provides support for creating and manipulating arrays, which can be used to represent images as multidimensional arrays.
   - `import numpy as np`

 - The Pillow library (PIL fork) provides functions to open, manipulate, and save various image file formats.
 It represents images using its own Image class.
   - `from PIL import Image`
   - see [PIL Image Module]

 - TensorFlow images are often represented as tensors that have dimensions for batch size, height, width, and color channels.
 This framework provide tools to load, preprocess, and work with image data seamlessly.
-  -`from tensorflow import keras`
+  - `from tensorflow import keras`
   - see [image preprocessing] documentation
   - Note Keras image functions also use PIL